victorvos/simple-web-scraper-for-agents/README.md

 - Add `firebase-credentials.json` to your `.gitignore` file
 - Consider using environment variables for production deployment
 - Set up appropriate Firestore security rules to restrict access
+- Monitor your Firebase usage and set up quotas to prevent unexpected costs

 ## License